About Our Parish

 St. Lawrence Orthodox Christian Church has about 400 members, most of whom attend regularly.
 While the membership includes ethnicities ranging from Palestinian to Greek to Romanian, the majority of the parishioners are American converts to Orthodoxy.
 In fact, the church began in the 1970s as a small house church of former evangelicals in search of the True Church.
 This house church, under the leadership of Fr.
 John Hardenbrook and a group of elders, grew and combined with other groups of seekers, and their search led them eventually to be received into the Orthodox Church in 1987.

-Since that time the parish has continued to grow and has undergone many transitions, some of them quite painful.
-But through every challenge the parish has grown stronger and more united.
+Since that time the parish has continued to grow and has undergone many transitions.
+But even in challenging times the parish has grown stronger and more united.

 Many visitors to St. Lawrence have remarked that the parish is unique in their experience of Orthodox churches in America.
 (That this uniqueness is perceived as a good thing is confirmed by the number of these visitors who have later become parishioners!)
 There are a number of factors that contribute to the church's character.
 Here are just a few: